Macabre as much as fascinated places. If you are thinking about where to spend your Halloween, here are 18 phantasmagoric ghost towns in Italy.

 Get the unique chance to explore the picturesque corners of the fascinating Lucca and the iconic Piazza dei Miracoli in Pisa by taking part in a marvelous minivan tour with the ticket that Visit Italy has in store for you.

-Scoppio di Acquasparta is a ghost town where currently live only ten people.
+Scoppio di Acquasparta is a small ghost town in Italy where currently live only ten people.
 The name comes from the Latin word Scopulus which identifies the dominant location where it is.
 Until 1750, in the town lived only 25 families.
-Around 1950, the people started to abandon it because of a series of earthquakes
+Around 1950, the people started to abandon it because of a series of earthquakes.

 The tiny hamlet, isolated on a rocky spur, is a destination for many hikers who take the Monti Martani's paths.
 Among its fascinating monuments is the Romanic church of St. Angelo, built in the XV century.
 It is still possible to admire some parts of the 14th-century wall that survived the earthquakes.